songchunjie/awesome-python3-webapp/readme.txt

 it is a Separate Module in this project.

 2017-11-14 update：
-write the list and the content to mysql database
+write the list and the content to mysql database.

 Updating...